Schumer vows 'we will not back down' at Senate's Trump impeachment trial, as GOP shoots down Dems' amendments

 But, Senate Minority Leader Chuck Schumer, D-N.Y., was having none of it -- and made clear that he wanted individual votes on each of their proposed amendments to McConnell's rules, no matter how long it took.

 "There will be a good number of votes.
 We are willing to do some of those votes tomorrow.
 There's no reason we have to do them all tonight and inconvenience the Senate and the Chief Justice [John Roberts], but we will not back off on getting votes on all of these amendments," Schumer said.
+(Roberts, who is overseeing the impeachment trial, is scheduled to attend oral arguments at the Supreme Court at 10 a.m.
+ET Wednesday morning.)

+McConnell and Trump's lawyers, for their part, pointed out that Democrats' case couldn't be as open-and-shut and "overwhelming" as they had claimed, given their apparent need for scores of additional documents and witnesses.

-"A number" of additional amendments were going to be offered, the Democrat added.
-Eventually, the Senate started debating his fifth proposal: to subpoena Pentagon documents about Ukraine aid.
+Nevertheless, "a number" of additional amendments were going to be offered, Schumer added.
+At 10:30 p.m.
+ET, Schumer rose to present his sixth proposal: a subpoena for the testimony of White House aides Robert Blair and Michael Duffey.
+Debate on that proposal was underway late Tuesday and could last for up to two hours.

-The chamber handed President Trump something of a win Tuesday by voting 53-47 four separate times to effectively kill a series of proposals from Schumer to subpoena White House, State Department and Office of Management and Budget documents, as well as acting White House Chief of Staff Mike Mulvaney, respectively.
-The party-line vote demonstrated GOP unity at the start of the trial, which is all but certain to result in the president's acquittal.
+The Senate handed President Trump a series of wins throughout the day Tuesday by voting 53-47 five separate times to effectively kill a series of previous proposals from Schumer to subpoena White House, State Department, Defense Department, and Office of Management and Budget documents, as well as acting White House Chief of Staff Mike Mulvaney, respectively.
+The party-line votes demonstrated GOP unity at the start of the trial, which is all but certain to result in the president's acquittal.

-Fox News was told to expect at least three or four more amendments -- including potentially similar amendments to subpoena officials such as former National Security Adviser John Bolton.
+The votes were not final determinations that there would be no new witnesses or document requests.
+Instead, Senate Republicans have indicated they will vote for McConnell's underlying scheduling resolution, which permits potential new witnesses and documents later in the Senate trial.

+Meanwhile, a report emerged in Politico that Democrats' lead impeachment manager, California Rep. Adam Schiff, may have publicly mischaracterized key evidence in the case.
+Schiff asserted that Rudy Giuliani associate Lev Parnas “continued to try to arrange a meeting with President [Volodymyr] Zelensky" -- but the "mr Z" that Parnas was referring to in his text message was apparently not Ukraine's president, but Ukrainian businessman Mykola Zlochevsky.

 "We will not back off on getting votes on all of these amendments."